 Before listing your property, it's essential to check local council rules and strata by-laws to ensure compliance.

-In Sydney, local councils may have specific regulations for Short-Term Rental Accommodation (STRA).
+In Sydney, local councils may have specific regulations for STRA.
 These can include fire safety standards, such as the installation of smoke alarms and fire extinguishers, as well as noise management protocols to minimise disturbances to neighbours.
 It's advisable to contact your local council to confirm any additional requirements.

 If your property is part of a strata complex, the Owners Corporation has the authority to regulate STRA activities.
 As of April 10, 2020, Owners Corporations can adopt by-laws that prohibit non-hosted STRA in lots that are not the host's principal place of residence.
 This means that if your unit is not your primary home, the Owners Corporation may restrict or ban its use for non-hosted STRA.